hanren2021/ASA-Spring-Boot-Admin-Sample/Setup-Spring-Boot-Admin-in-Consumption-Tier.md

 - Test your sbaserver Azure Spring App

-  Navigate to https://sbaserver.[env-name].[region].azurecontainerapps.io/, the Spring Boot Admin server should pop up a login page.
+  Navigate to https://sbaserver.[env-name].[region].azurecontainerapps.io/, if you secured your Spring Boot Admin server in previouse step, the Spring Boot Admin server should pop up a login page.
+Otherwise, you can directly access it.

   ![image](https://user-images.githubusercontent.com/90367028/220039001-cfa0da33-cb2f-4bd8-a34c-1b20d6f85da0.png)